 By Triantafyllos Triantafyllou

-Clinical Embryologist, Embryology Lab Director, Institute of Life MITERA.
+Clinical Embryologist, Embryology Lab Director, IVF MITERA

 IVF is one of the fastest growing fields of medicine globally.
 New techniques cross over quickly from research to clinical practice, in the pursuit for all the more effective treatments.
 With fertility rates in the western word dropping over the last few decades and couples postponing having children for financial or social reasons, the need for effectiveness has become more pressing than ever nowadays.

 For us at MITERA Institute of Life, September 2017 signaled a new era.
 In partnership with the Institute of Life, we fully renovated our facilities, and invested in equipment and infrastructure.
 Our aim is to make the MITERA Institute of Life Assisted Reproduction Unit (IVF) a center of excellence for couples across Greece and Europe.

 The MITERA Institute of Life scientific team consists of leading fertility doctors and is fully dedicated to the needs of each couple, meticulously choosing the best treatment for them each time.

 Our main mission at MITERA is to help infertile couples become parents, ensuring high effectiveness and security standards and limiting the stress that often accompanies an IVF attempt.
 To this end, we have created relaxing surroundings, very different from those encountered in other centers, focusing on comfort and discretion.